FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 ```
 <br>

-Now that we defined almost everything we need, we integrate everything into the `train` function.
+Now that we defined almost everything we need, we can integrate everything into a single `train` function.

 ```julia
 function train(hparams)